ueberdosis/tiptap/docs/api/schema.md

 ```

 ## Get the underlying ProseMirror schema
 There are a few use cases where you need to work with the underlying schema.
-You’ll need that if you’re using the tiptap collaborative text editing features or if you want to manually render your content as HTML.
+You’ll need that if you’re using the Tiptap collaborative text editing features or if you want to manually render your content as HTML.

 ### Option 1: With an Editor
 If you need this on the client side and need an editor instance anyway, it’s available through the editor: